GRG-Professional-Services/GPSL-Web-002/exampleSite/content/english/terms/_index.md

 12\.
 To the maximum extent permitted by law, GRG Professional Services Ltd accepts no liability for any of the following:

-a. any business losses, such as loss of profits, income, revenue, anticipated savings, business, contracts, goodwill or commercial opportunities;
+* any business losses, such as loss of profits, income, revenue, anticipated savings, business, contracts, goodwill or commercial opportunities;

-b. loss or corruption of any data, database or software;
+* loss or corruption of any data, database or software;

-c. any special, indirect or consequential loss or damage.
+* any special, indirect or consequential loss or damage.

 **General**